sholladay/pogo/README.md

 ## Usage

 Save the code below to a file named `server.js` and run it with a command like `deno run --allow-net server.js`.
 Then visit http://localhost:3000 in your browser and you should see "Hello, world!" on the page.
-To expose the server publicly so you can access it from other machines, add `hostname : '0.0.0.0'` to the server options.
+To make the server publicly accessible from other machines, add `hostname : '0.0.0.0'` to the options.

 ```ts
 import pogo from 'https://deno.land/x/pogo/main.ts';